micstepanek/i3tags/README.md

 Resolvable issues:
 - hard-code
+- documentation
 - long functions
-- documentation
+- back_and_forth must be disabled, i3 tags is doing back and forth for tag switching

 Coming soon
-- dissolve class GUI into graphical_elements.py and BusinessLogic
 - create window if content requested
-- create command 'tags'
-- get rid of command 'new'

 Tough but minor issues:
 - switching between tags that use the same window causes